-ImmuNet is available to all users 24 hours a day, seven days a week.
-ImmuNet staff are available Monday to Friday from 8am to 5pm to assist with any problems or questions.
+ImmuNet is available to authorized users 24 hours a day, seven days a week.
+ImmuNet Support will respond to issues and questions during state business hours Monday through Friday from 8am to 5pm EST (except state holidays).

 My practice has more than one location; do I need a separate ImmuNet account for each office?

-No, you only need one ImmuNet account, but can view and administer all the locations.
-Please contact the ImmuNet Help Desk to add the other locations.
+No, you only need one ImmuNet account that can be linked to multiple locations.
+Please contact ImmuNet Support here to link your account to the other locations.